 “We were awarded the contract for the constructive and executive design phases.
 A new call for bids on the maintenance phase will be issued in the future.
 Tommasi Architecture is, by nature, concerned with Artistic Direction.
 The team comprises designers and historians who actively participate in the definition of the project.”

-While BIM is a process, BIM objects are digital 3D representations of physical objects and components that contain parametric information such as size, height, weight and more.
+While BIM is a process, BIM objects are digital 3D representations of physical objects and components that contain parametric information such as size, height, weight, and more.

 The question is: are the companies and manufacturers Tommaso work with working with BIM?
 He answers:

 “For new building projects, we took charge of the computational phase related to BIM, which allowed us to use the BIM objects from some manufacturers.
 As for the restoration design, we have still not found any companies whose BIM objects meet the requirements for a project of this nature.
-From experience, I can say that, in cases such as this, we have found ourselves forced to take a step backwards.
+From experience, I can say that, in cases such as this, we have found ourselves forced to take a step backward.
 Up to now, we have only been dealing with the design phase of the Cittadella project and have not yet begun forming relationships with companies.”

 Thinking you can meet Tommaso’s BIM object requirements?
-Meet his, and other architects’, needs by joining the BIMobject marketplace today!
+Meet his and other architects’, needs by joining the BIMobject marketplace today!

-Architects and engineers are taking rapid strides towards a new digital reality.
+Architects and engineers are taking rapid strides toward a new digital reality.
 According to our recent report series on how COVID-19 is reshaping the building industry, we found that 52% of our 2,568 respondents report that their work has become a lot more digital, and 61% expect more tools after the pandemic’s end.

-BIM has moved from a somewhat underused outlier to a key player in mitigating our industry’s negative impact on an ecological, societal and industry-wide level.
+BIM has moved from a somewhat underused outlier to a key player in mitigating our industry’s negative impact on an ecological, societal, and industry-wide level.
 Needless to say: adoption is on the rise.
 But how does Tommaso envision the future of HBIM and the building sector as a whole?

 “The future of our sector, especially in Italy, will lie in the recovery of historical buildings and the upgrading of real estate that is over forty years old for energy efficiency.
 New construction that takes up land and wastes resources will continue to decrease”, says Tommaso and concludes: